0BananaBig0/from_gcc_to_cpp/docs/ConversionAndCasting.md

 4. When **converting a `void` pointer type to a specific pointer type (or vice versa)**, **`static_cast` is the preferred choice**.
 It is best used for casting between `void` pointer type and other pointer types, provided there’s no need for low-level reinterpretation.
+5. **`const` lvalue references can bind to temporary results directly**.
+6. **Non-const lvalue references cannot bind to temporaries directly**; you need a separate variable.
+7. **Rvalue references can bind to temporaries, including results of casts and conversions**.

 #### `explicit`